 Federal regulations require that specific information be contained in the consent form.
 Embry-Riddle’s IRB has developed a specific format for the consent form that ensures adherence to the requirements.
 Use of one of the examples available for download will assure compliance.
 The examples can be customized to support your project.
 Adult informed consent forms for general populations should be written at an 8th-grade level to the extent possible, so that all prospective participants can understand the elements of the research well enough to give truly informed consent to participate.

 For specially selected research populations who may be educationally disadvantaged, cognitively impaired, or even uniformly well-educated, different assumptions about the right level of complexity may be appropriate.
-Assent forms for minors (under 18 years of age) should be written in language that is developmentally appropriate to the age of the children.
+Example Child Assent Form (under 18 years of age) should be written in language that is developmentally appropriate to the age of the children.
 High School students should be able to understand the adult version.
 All research using minors require Parental Consent as well as Child Assent and require review of the full IRB at a convened meeting with the exception of anonymous surveys.

 Downloadable Forms